 This assessment is based on very conservative modelling assumptions and is appropriate at this stage of the analysis.
-Even with this conservative modelling once the rainfall event stops there is no ponding on the sportsfield except in the 50 and 100 year events.
-The maximum duration of ponding after the 50 year rainfall event is 2.2 hours and 14.4 hours after the 100 year event.
+Even with this conservative modelling once the rainfall event stops there is no ponding on the park except in the 100 year event.
+The maximum duration of ponding after the 100 year rainfall event is 4.9 hours.
 The reality is that in these extreme events areas all over Auckland will be subject to similar or worse ponding issues.